Lessons from a World Leader

 The President of Kosovo Brings an Inspiring Story to the Hilltop

-“Traveling back in time, what advice would you give your younger self?” asked a student of the distinguished guest who stood before an audience in Jones Auditorium.
+“Traveling back in time, what advice would you give your younger self?” asked a student of the distinguished guest who stood before an audience in Jones Global Events Center.
 Atifete Jahjaga, former President of the Republic of Kosovo, had just completed a 45-minute speech to the St. Edward’s community.
 The President’s answer came with a smile — one of many that day that punctuated her positive outlook on the evolution and future of Kosovo’s newly formed democracy.

 “I would say to that young girl, believe in yourself.
 Believe in your values.
 And have courage,” said Jahjaga.
 “There is nothing that cannot be done when you invest in your potential.”